12 St. Patrick’s Day “Facts” That Are Actually False

 False fact: Eating corned beef on St. Patrick’s Day is an Irish tradition

 Up until the 20th century, pork was much cheaper to raise, and of course eat, for the average family in Ireland.
 Corned beef is historically unheard of in Ireland (although salt-cured beef was an occasional meal).
 Like the holiday’s modern celebration, eating corned beef started in the late 19th century.
 Irish immigrants bought corned beef from Jewish delis in New York City instead of the more common (in Ireland) St. Patrick’s Day meat of cured pork (ham, bacon).
+Whip up one of these green foods to celebrate St. Patrick’s Day.

 False fact: St. Patrick banished all the snakes from Ireland